framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

         variables.framework.diConfig
     );

 If you are using subsystems and also using DI/1 as your default bean factory component, `diConfig` will be passed to subsystem bean factories when they are constructed.
-You can override this on a per-subsystem basis by setting `diConfig` in the specific `framework.subsystems` configuration structure.
+You can override this on a per-subsystem basis by setting `diConfig` in the specific `framework.subsystems` configuration structure. _Per-subsystem `diConfig` is new in 3.1._

 #### Migrating 2.x Applications to 3.0